httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 into a tracking cookie.

-To mitigate any additional tracking concerns, clients MUST treat dictionaries in the same way that they treat cookies.
+To mitigate any additional tracking concerns, clients MUST treat dictionaries in the same way that they treat cookies [RFC6265].
 This includes partitioning the storage as cookies are partitioned as well as clearing the dictionaries whenever cookies are cleared.

 --- back